Borsdorf–Coswig railway: Course

 The line leaves the Keilbahnhof ("wedge station") of Döbeln in a southeastern direction and crosses the southern urban area, while the Riesa line branches off to the northeast.
 Federal highway 175 is crossed at the station exit.
 The line crosses the narrowing valley of the Freiberger Mulde several times after Döbeln Zentrum station.
 After Niederstriegis, the dismantled line of the former Roßwein–Niederwiesa railway approaches and follows the Borsdorf–Coswig railway for about two kilometres to Roßwein station.
 After crossing and recrossing the Freiberger Mulde, the connecting line from the Rhäsa tank farm approaches from the north and the two lines runs parallel past the Altzella Abbey (Kloster Altzella) and meet the Zellwald railway, which comes from the south, pass under the B 175 and enter Nossen station.
-The line crosses federal highway 101 at a level crossing and passes along a sloping section and reaches the Meissen highland in the Waldhufendorf ("forest village") of Eula.
+The line crosses federal highway 101 at a level crossing and passes along a sloping section and reaches the Meißen highland in the Waldhufendorf ("forest village") of Eula.
 From Deutschebora, the highest point, the line turns north-east, crosses the A 14 and turns into the landscape protection area of the valley of the Triebisch.
-From here, it follows the river through the Garsebacher Schweiz ("Garsebach Switzerland") over a length of about 10 kilometres, past the Götterfelsen ("God's rocks"), which rise 60 metres above the valley, to Meißen-Triebischtal station, where the wiring for the Dresden S-Bahn begins.
-After crossing the Elbe together with federal highway 6 and passing through Meissen station, the now two-track line turns south-east, rules through a sparsely-built flatland and rejoins the Leipzig–Dresden railway between Weinböhla and Coswig.
+From here, it follows the river through the Garsebacher Schweiz ("Garsebach Switzerland") over a length of about 10 kilometres, past the Götterfelsen ("God's rocks"), which rise 60 metres above the valley, to Meißen Triebischtal station, where the wiring for the Dresden S-Bahn begins.
+After crossing the Elbe together with federal highway 6 and passing through Meißen station, the now two-track line turns south-east, rules through a sparsely built flatland and rejoins the Leipzig–Dresden railway between Weinböhla and Coswig.